CandaceMcCall/frontend-nanodegree-arcade-game/README.txt

 To start the game, open the index.html with your preferred browser, Firefox or Chrome preferred.

-Imediately, you should see your "princess" player at the bottom of the screen and enemy bugs moving from left to right.
+Immediately, you should see your "princess" player at the bottom of the screen and enemy bugs moving from left to right.
 The goal is to move the princess using the arrow keys to the water.
 Each press of the arrow key will move it one block.
 When the player reaches the water or collides with a bug enemy,